Kerry Carpenter Player Props: Tigers vs. Angels

 - Carpenter is hitting .266 with eight doubles, a triple, 11 home runs and 16 walks.

-- Carpenter has picked up a hit in 32 of 58 games this season, with multiple hits 15 times.
+- Carpenter has reached base via a hit in 32 games this season (of 58 played), and had multiple hits in 15 of those games.

-- Carpenter has picked up an RBI in 31.0% of his games this season, with more than one RBI in 15.5% of his games.
-He has also produced three or more runs in four contests.
+- Carpenter has had an RBI in 18 games this season (31.0%), including nine multi-RBI outings (15.5%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.